Military career of Ali: Battle of Siffin

 William Muir wrote that, "Both armies drawn out in entire array, fought till the shades of evening fell, neither having got the better.
 The following morning, the combat was renewed with great vigour.
 Ali posed himself in the centre with the flower of his troops from Medina, and the wings were formed, one of the warriors from Basra, the other of those from Kufa.
 Muawiya had a pavilion pitched on the field; and there, surrounded by five lines of his sworn body-guards, watched the day.
 Amr with a great weight of horse, bore down upon the Kufa wing which gave away; and Ali was exposed to imminent peril, both from thick showers of arrows and from close encounter ...
 Ali's general Ashtar, at the head of 300 Hafiz-e-Qur'an(those who had memorized the Koran) led forward the other wing, which fell with fury on Muawiya's body-guards.
 Four of its five ranks were cut to pieces, and Muawiya, bethinking himself of flight, had already called for his horse, when a martial couplet flashed in his mind, and he held his ground."

 Battle of Nahrawan

 The Battle of Nahrawan (معركة النهروان) was a battle between Ali ibn Abi Talib (the first Shi'ah Imam and the fourth Sunni Caliph) and the Kharijites, near Nahrawan, twelve miles from Baghdad.

+Campaigns in the East

+Ali ibn Abi Talib begin efforts to bring Sistan under the control of the Caliphate and had succeeded in taking the control of Zaranj.